yasutakatou/doukie/README.md

 # solution

-AirDrop is very useful file transfer method.
+AirDrop is very useful file transfer method.<br>
-But, It's not what I'd expect opened economy method. on not supported computers, is require support by official or OSS comunity effort.
+But, It's not what I'd expect opened economy method.<br>
+on not supported computers, is require support by official or OSS comunity effort.<br>

-**We know universal protocol, is HTTP**.
+**We know universal protocol, is HTTP**.<br>

-I think to want implement easy file transfer method by HTTP. and, I realize file transfer on multi platform (include Smart phone!).
+I think to want implement easy file transfer method by HTTP.<br>
+and, I realize file transfer on multi platform (include Smart phone!).

 # features